Zohib Islam Amiri: Early life

 Amiri was born on 15 February 1990 to an ethnic Hazara family in Kabul, with his family originally hailing from Bamyan.
 Growing up he played football often on the streets of Char Qala in eastern Kabul, using a homemade ball made of rolled up fabric stitched together.
 During the Taliban rule he often witnessed executions at the national stadium.

 After rising tensions in Kabul, Amiri's family moved to Karachi in Pakistan as refugees, where he eventually joined an amateur team at the age of twelve at the Agha Khan Sports Academy, along with his elder brothers, as a striker.
-After Hamid Karzai took over as president of Afghanistan, his family returned to Afghanistan in March 2005 for a cousin's wedding, joining a local club named Shoa FC.
+After Hamid Karzai took over as president of Afghanistan, his family returned to Afghanistan in March 2005 for a cousin's wedding, joining a local club named Shoa Kabul FC.

 Club career

 Early career

-After playing for Shoa FC, he played for Kabul Bank from 2007 until 2009, which provided financial stability to players during the war in Afghanistan.
+After playing for Shoa Kabul FC, he played for Kabul Bank from 2007 until 2009, which provided financial stability to players during the war in Afghanistan.
 He later played at Ferozi from 2009 until 2011.